 In addition to short-term benefits, engaging in regular exercise can lead to long-term improvements in anxiety management.
 By making exercise a habit, you can develop greater resilience to stress and enhance your overall ability to cope with anxiety-inducing situations.

-See also How to Find Group Exposure Therapy Sessions for Anxiety Relief
+See also How to Find Peer Support Groups for Exposure Therapy Success

 To incorporate exercise into your routine, start by finding activities that you enjoy and that align with your fitness level.
 It's important to choose exercises that you find challenging but manageable, as this will keep you motivated and prevent burnout.